Engirundho Vandhaal: Release and reception

 Engirundho Vandhaal was released on 29 October 1970, alongside another Sivaji Ganesan starrer Sorgam.
 The Indian Express wrote, "There are some touching scenes.
 The music by M. S. Viswanathan is passable.
 Comedy by Thengai Srinivasan and Nagesh, though unwarranted, is enjoyable."
+Jayalalithaa delivered what is widely considered one of the finest performances of her career, successfully matching the high-intensity, legendary acting prowess of Sivaji Ganesan.
 The film became a silver jubilee hit, and went on to win the Filmfare Award for Best Film – Tamil.